Planning Ahead with Confidence

 DIY forms often fail to meet New York’s strict legal standards.
 Errors can invalidate your documents, leaving your family unprotected.
 My office ensures:

-Disputes Involving POA & Health Care Proxies
+Legal Disputes Involving Health Care Proxies and Power of Attorney

 Unfortunately, disagreements sometimes arise regarding powers of attorney or proxies.
 Richard Cary Spivack provides skilled representation in: